JchengLin/CODE-FOR-FBDE-MODEL/README.md

-# Code-for-FBDE-model
-This is a repository for "FBDE: Full-body De-identification via Adversarial Learning and Contrastive Learning."

 # This repository provides the official Tensorflow implementation of the following paper:
 FBDE: Full-body De-identification via Adversarial Learning and Contrastive Learning